halnak/galaxies/README.md

 ### Notes

 This game has not yet finished implementation.
 This is a personal project I worked on for a few weeks in the Summer of 2022 in my spare time.
 I focused on the tests, which have all been implemented, and then implemented a majority of the basic, crude functionality.
-Going forward, I hope to complete the few unimplemented functions, optimize test checks and check reps (by overriding the equality function for lines and centers), and improve the aesthetic of the client page. ### Galaxy Puzzle
+Going forward, I hope to complete the few unimplemented functions, optimize test checks and check reps (by overriding the equality function for lines and centers), and improve the aesthetic of the client page.